eternalfroast/SimpleJavaPrograms/README.md

-# SimpleJava Program for Book Purchase Calculation and Calculation
+# SimpleJava Program for Book Purchase and Calculation